lilipads/machine_learning_paper_reading_notes/Agent_Prioritization_for_Autonomous_Navigation.md

 b) GBDT with handcrafted features.
 The above CNN can be used end-to-end, or can be used as a feature extraction method for the GBDT.
 The feature is the neighborhood of the agent in the FCN output.
-Advantage over end-to-end CNN method: instead of relying on a single pixel, it takes advantage of the neighborhood information. [question: though in theory, with a few more convolutions, this relation can be learned by an end-to-end NN architecture too? but maybe GBDT is just for efficient for this final step than more convolutions?]
+Advantage over end-to-end CNN method: instead of relying on a single pixel, it takes advantage of the neighborhood information. [question: though in theory, with a few more convolutions, this relation can be learned by an end-to-end NN architecture too? but maybe GBDT is just more efficient for this final step?]

 concepts to read up more later:
 * learning to rank